Merrily We Roll Along (song)

 "Merrily We Roll Along" is a song written by Charlie Tobias, Murray Mencher, and Eddie Cantor in 1935, and used in the Merrie Melodies cartoon Billboard Frolics that same year.
-It is best known as the theme of Warner Bros.'
-Looney Tunes and Merrie Melodies cartoon series since 1936.
+It is best known as the theme of Warner Bros.
+Cartoons' Merrie Melodies cartoon series since the 1936-37 season.

+Lyrics

 The first two lines of Cantor's recording are: